AvanDavad/AvanDavad/README.md

-- 👋 Hi, I’m @AvanDavad
-- 👀 I’m interested in mathematics, machine learning, music
+Hello there! 👋

-- 🌱 I'm working at Continental as a Senior Deep Learning Engineer
+I'm a physicist with a degree from BME, Budapest.
+Currently, I'm channeling my passion for physics and computation as a Senior Deep Learning Engineer.

+🔍 Interests:

+    Machine Learning
+    Deep Learning
+    Mathematics
+    Problem Solving
+    Cryptography
+    Data Science

+Looking forward to collaborating and learning together!

-- 📫 How to reach me: email me: avandavad@gmail.com
+📫 How to reach me: Reach out via email. (avandavad@gmail.com)